mrsmjparker/codedocexamples/README.md

 ____________________________________________
 **ARTIFACTS LOCATION**

-  DEV - Create some fake photo metadata to insert into SQLMIADB_Dev (dev_products_photos table)
+  DEV - Create some fake photo metadata to insert into SQLMIADB_Dev (dev.products.photos table)

-  PROD - user uploads photos into app, which will insert metadata into SQLAZExamPrep_PROD (products_photos table)
+  PROD - user uploads photos into app, which will insert metadata into SQLAZExamPrep_PROD (products.photos table)
 ____________________________________________